ricardopmarinho/simulte/README.md

 ========================== SO FAR ==========================

-Hop message working for static scenario with 4 devices
+Hop message with more devices working

 ========================== NEXT ============================

-Not working for the simulation with mobile nodes
+Test to mobile devices

 ========================== LAST UPDATE======================

-Dec 10th 2019
+Dec 11th 2019